In this post, our marketing team present some of the emails that have impressed them so far this year…

 “I’m a massive fan of an animal documentary especially ones that are narrated by the legend David Attenborough.
 So when I saw the email for Blue Planet 2, I was super excited.

 I loved the design of the email, the further down the email you got the deeper into the sea you ventured.
-Filled with facts to intrigue you whilst promoting the airtime of the programme.”
+Filled with facts to intrigue you while promoting the airtime of the programme.”

 Lauren Stirling, Marketing Assistant

 “I’m a recent convert to Netflix and have been pretty impressed so far.
 The various apps work well, there’s some great stuff to watch, but it’s the use of data that’s really powerful for Netflix.